LLM Fine-Tuning Explained: When to Fine-Tune vs When to Use RAG or Prompting

 Task-Specific Instruction Following

-If you have a narrow, well-defined task — classifying support tickets into 12 specific categories, extracting named entities from contracts, summarizing clinical notes in a specific format — fine-tuning a smaller model on that task often outperforms a larger general model while being cheaper to run at scale.
+If you have a narrow, well-defined task (classifying support tickets into 12 categories, extracting named entities from contracts, summarizing clinical notes in a fixed format), fine-tuning a smaller model often outperforms a larger general model while being cheaper to run at scale.

 Making Small Models Punch Above Their Weight